Your Marketing Stack Is a System. Are You Treating It Like One?

 - Analytics' requirements look like scope creep to IT and a delay to Marketing.

 Each one's progress triggers resistance from the others.
-The migration gets delayed, compromised, and eventually launches half-baked because everyone ran out of political capital.
+The migration gets delayed and eventually launches half-baked.

-Get all three teams in the same room, align on a shared definition of "done," and redirect the energy from resistance toward a sequence everyone can live with.
+Stop pulling.
+You cannot overpower the other actors.
+You must get all teams in the room, establish a single, shared definition of "done," and redirect the energy from resistance toward a unified, sequential goal.

 Tragedy of the Commons

-When a shared resource is erodable and users have no incentive to restrain themselves, you get overgrazing.
+When a shared resource is available to everyone but owned by no one, individual users have no incentive to restrain themselves.
+The resource is overgrazed and destroyed.

-The marketing version: every team in your org — performance, lifecycle, partnerships — runs campaigns at the same pool of potential customers.
-Each touchpoint benefits the individual team.
-However, the audience gets battered: inbox fatigue, ad blindness, retargeting overload.
+Every team in your organization—Performance, Lifecycle, and Partnerships—blasts campaigns at the exact same pool of potential customers.
+Each touchpoint benefits the individual team's KPIs.
+But collectively, the audience is battered by inbox fatigue and retargeting overload.
 Brand perception erodes slowly, then suddenly.

-- or regulate (frequency caps, suppression lists, a centralized campaign calendar).
+- Regulate (frequency caps, suppression lists, a centralized campaign calendar).

 Escalation